ComputeCanada/magic_castle/docs/README.md

 2. `tags`: list of labels that defines the role of the instance;
 3. `count`: number of virtual machines with this combination of hostname prefix, type and tags to create. (default: 1)

-Tags are used in Terraform code to identify if devices (volume, network) needs to be attached to an instance, while in Puppet code tags are used to identify roles of the instances.
-Next section defines the tags that are expected by Magic Castle Terraform code and `puppet-magic_castle` environment, but you are free to define your own tags.
+Tags are used in the Terraform code to identify if devices (volume, network) needs to be attached to an instance, while in Puppet code tags are used to identify roles of the instances.
+The next section defines the tags that are expected by the Magic Castle Terraform code and `puppet-magic_castle` environment, but you are free to define your own additional tags.

 #### 4.7.1 tags